Brrookss/encryption-decryption-servers/README.md

 - The plaintext file to be encrypted must **only** contain the 26 capital letters and the space character.

-- The key must be **at least the same length** as the plaintext it is associated with.
+- The key must be **at least the same length** as the plaintext it is be used on.

 - It is recommended to use port numbers of at least 50000 to prevent conflicts.